-Working donkeys are the life blood of the local communities in Afghanistan and Kabul is by no means an exception.
+Working donkeys and horses are the life blood of the local communities in Afghanistan and Kabul is by no means an exception.
 Where old meets new in the city; many families have access to motor transportation whilst many more, particularly those who inhabit the surrounding mountains, do not.

-The working donkey is vital to carry supplies (water, food and building materials) to the outlying villages; including most of Kabul’s surrounding urban areas that are built on the side of the unforgiving mountain terrain.
+The working donkey or horse is vital to carry supplies (water, food and building materials) to the outlying villages; including most of Kabul’s surrounding urban areas that are built on the side of the unforgiving mountain terrain.

 Through no fault of their own, their owners have been left with a limited knowledge on the fundamental needs of their donkeys to ease working conditions and improve their welfare.

 How we help them:

 Nowzad has opened the FIRST EVER donkey/horse santuary in Afghanistan, a refuge for former working donkeys and horses who have been discarded like rubbish onto the streets when they are no longer able to carry the heavy loads demanded of them by their owners.